davidledwards/davidledwards.github.io/_posts/2017-03-09-most-important-learning-happens-in-tunnel-of-change.md

 ---
 layout: post
-title: Blog
+section: Blog
-topic: Our Most Important Learning Happens in the Tunnel of Change
+title: 'Our Most Important Learning Happens in the Tunnel of Change'
 date: 2017-03-09
 ---
 <div class="content" markdown="1">